em1l1o/enquiry-consul/README.md

 # Enquiry
 Enquiry is a very simple service discovery client, rails edition.

 I haven't found any Consul client provides services as Hystrix, Load Balancing, etc. in Rails.
-That's the why Enquiry was born.
+That's why Enquiry was born.
 However, it's now in a pretty early phrase, providing basic service discovery, load balancing, breaker functions.

 ## **You are more than welcome to contribute to this project!**